-A humbled Macron tries the common touch to win back France
+France’s Macron tries the common touch to win back support

 “I’m fully ready to take a little more time,” Macron told the workers at the warehouse get-together, broadcast live on French TV.
 He asked them to share their “difficulties, sticking points, concrete issues, how we could do even better.”

-Beyond hoping to consolidate his slow but steady rebound in opinion polls, Macron needs public support for his unfinished program of reforms, which are likely to spark more protests.
+Beyond hoping to consolidate his slow but steady rebound in opinion polls, Macron needs public support for his unfinished program of reforms, which have already sparked more protests.

-A public transport strike in Paris that caused widespread disruption for millions of commuters Friday could be just a taste of the resistance that lies ahead over Macron’s plans to change the pension system and make employees work longer before retiring.
-Yellow-vest protesters are calling for a “big mobilization” on Sept.
+A public transport strike in Paris caused widespread disruption for millions of commuters on Friday, giving just a taste of the resistance that lies ahead over Macron’s plans to standardize France’s pension system.
+The moves could make some employees like transit workers work longer before retiring but keeps France’s legal retirement age at 62.

+French pilots, nurses and lawyers plan to strike and protest Monday and yellow-vest protesters are calling for a “big mobilization” on Sept.
 21.

 A City Hall employee, Catherine Reine, said Friday that she “is hoping there will be more strikes.”
 She said she supports the strikers “because they are very afraid for their future, and I think it’s normal.”